-You already know how important it is to get a good night's sleep.
-Your sleep environment and your comfort affect the quality of your sleep.
-An aging, uncomfortable pillow makes it much more difficult to fall asleep and stay asleep through the night.
-How can you tell when you need to invest in a new pillow?
+As you know, it's important it is to get a good night's sleep.
+However, your sleep environment and your comfort affect the quality of your sleep.
+An aging, uncomfortable pillow will make it much more difficult to fall asleep and stay asleep through the night.
+But how can you tell when you need to invest in a new pillow?

 Signs It's Time For a New Pillow

 Here are six signs that your pillow needs to be replaced.